tlwilliams895/gis-devops/docs/_sources/week08/project/index.rst.txt

   If the ``postgis`` docker image is not running when starting the geoserver, the link will fail.

-When it's container is running, you can access this GeoServer instance the same way in which you previously accessed GeoServer locally when running the Boundless virtual machine.
-It will be running on port 8080 (try http://localhost:8080/geoserver) with credientials **admin / geoserver**.
+When its container is running, you can access this GeoServer instance the same way in which you previously accessed GeoServer locally when running the Boundless virtual machine.
+It will be running on port 8080 (try ``http://localhost:8080/geoserver``) with credientials **admin / geoserver**.

 Create Elasticsearch Container